integrated-land-simulator/model_description/descript/matsiro.md

   \tag{eq281}
 $$

-$z_f$ is the depth of frozen soil surface.
-Although other relations in TOPMODEL should also be changed in such a case, the other relations are not changed here for the sake of simplification.
+where $z_f$ is the depth of frozen soil surface.
+Although other relations in TOPMODEL should also be changed in such a case, they are not changed here for the sake of simplification.

 When there is an unfrozen layer under the frozen soil surface and a water table exists, the groundwater runoff from there is added by a similar calculation.